lukearmbruster/lukearmbruster.github.io/information.md

 author_profile: true
 ---

-# Sample of Past Projects
+# Sample of Past Programming Projects
 (In order of most recent)
 - An evaluation of key performance indicators (KPI) for a subset of the World of Warcraft (WOW) dataset on Kaggle using the Python programming language: [Jupyter Notebook](WOW_KPI_EDA.html)
 - An attempt to classify mainstream, fake, conspiracy and satire news posted on Facebook using the Python programming language: [Portfolio](https://lukearmbruster.github.io/lukearmbruster.github.io/news_categorized), [Medium](https://medium.com/@lukearmbruster/the-news-of-our-times-f8e5fdc0999a#.b12fa2e1z)